In the course of my therapy sessions over the last two months, I’ll regularly ask my clients:

 That, and only that, is the prescription for self-care in the time of COVID.

-And if you find yourself struggling and needing extra support, please reach out and let us know so we can get you some professional help.
+And if you find yourself struggling and needing extra support, please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist to provide professional help.